ABUSIVE HUSBAND: Signs & How to Deal with Emotional, Mental & Verbal Abuse

 7. Complaints

-Someone who accuses you of things repeatedly may be jealous or envious.
+Someone who accuses you of things repeatedly may be jealous.
 Or perhaps they are the perpetrator of that behavior.
-In either case, it can make you wonder if you’re doing something wrong.
+Either way, it can make you wonder if you’re doing something wrong.

-- “How come you won’t give me your phone if you have nothing to hide?”
+• “Why won’t you give me your phone if you have nothing to hide?”

 8. Isolation or withholding

-Refusing to speak to you, look you in the eyes, or even be in the same room as you are intended to make you work harder to get their attention.
+Refusing to speak to you, looking you in the eyes, or even being in the same room as you are intended to make you work harder to get their attention.

 As an example:

-- They are aware that you need to communicate about who will be picking up the kids, but they refuse to return your calls or texts.
+• They know you need to communicate who will pick up the kids, but they refuse to return your calls or texts.

 9. Deception

-Gaslighting is a deliberate attempt to make you doubt your own version of events.
-It has the power to make you apologize for things that aren’t your fault.
+Gaslighting is a deliberate attempt to make you doubt your version of events.
+It can make you apologize for things that aren’t your fault.
 It can also increase your reliance on the abuser.

 As an example:

-- They tell others that you’re forgetful or have emotional issues in order to reinforce the illusion.
+• They tell others you’re forgetful or have emotional issues to reinforce the illusion.

 10. Circular reasoning